 Whether you work in or out of the home, have little kids at your ankles or grown adult children, are getting back in the workforce, or blissfully retired and finally spending some time focusing on your passions, you want to look and feel great during whatever your season of life.

-This series is specifically designed to help real-life women, of all shapes and sizes, with any lifestyle within just about any budget discover her true style, where to find it, and how to wear it.
+This four week series is specifically designed to help real-life women, of all shapes and sizes, with any lifestyle, within just about any budget discover her true style, where to find it, and how to wear it.

 So, who am I?

 As many of you know, I was a personal wardrobe stylist for the better part of my career.
 I started my first company Kristel Closets, Inc, in 2007 which, at its peak, had three offices and a team of stylists on the East Coast.

 After over a decade I moved on to focus on building our online business.
 But the experience of working with thousands of clients, all hard working, down to earth women, continues to influence our fashion and style posts today.

 We take great pride in being a practical voice of fashion reason on the internet.
 All of the advice we share, especially in this wardrobe challenge, is based on proven tips and techniques I created to help thousands of women define their personal style, purge and organize their closets, and build a wardrobe that feels like them.